mastermindg/shoppinglist/README.md

 Activate Data feeds here:<br>
 <a href="http://eandata.com/feed">EANData Data Feed Activate</a><br><br>
 <h3> Step 5: Fill in the Settings.js file</h3>
-Application settings are stored in www/settings.js.<br>
+Application settings are stored in www/settings.js.
+The file will need to be created as it is not kept in the repository.<br>
 Here you'll need to enter your Drupal 7 webiste address (the root of the site, i.e. http://example.com/drupal)<br>
 You'll also need to enter your EANData keycode which is used for querying the barcodes.<br>
 <h3> Step 6: Build your app!</h3>